complight/complight.github.io/docs/publications/multi_color.md

 Without altering hardware, we argue that holographic displays could dedicate extra time to each color channel to improve their perceived brightness levels, as demonstrated in below figure.
 Our work aims to improve holographic displays' dynamic range by more effectively but aggressively utilizing color primaries and holograms.
-For this purpose, we introduce a new Computer-Generated Holography (CGH) driving scheme called HoloHDR.
+For this purpose, we introduce a new Computer-Generated Holography (CGH) driving scheme.
 In this scheme, multi-color holograms simultaneously operate over multiple wavelengths of light and provide 3D multiplanar images.
 We calculate multi-color holograms using a Gradient Descent (GD) based solver guided by a combination of application-specific loss functions.
 In the meantime, we co-optimize the brightness levels required to illuminate each multi-color hologram.